-Your physician may also set up additional screenings outside of your annual wellness exam to check in on any of the above if your results are outside the desired norm.
+Your physician may also set up additional screenings outside of your annual men's wellness checks to monitor any of the above if your results are outside the desired norm.

 Your teeth are part of your body right?
 So treat them right by giving them a good brush & floss a couple of times a day, and a professional exam & cleaning every 6-12 months.

 Keeping up-to-date on your inoculations helps keep you and everyone in your community better protected against many potentially deadly, communicable diseases.

 Here’s a list of vaccines to keep in mind: